luque667788/RaspiBareMetal/README.md

 - **src/main.rs**: Main Rust code.
 Handles board initialization, LED blinking, and UART output.
 - **src/hal/registers/**: Register definitions for GPIO, UART, and auxiliary peripherals, organized as Rust structs for safe access.
 - **src/drivers/uart/**: Modular UART drivers for both Mini UART and PL011 UART (UART0), with clear comments and usage examples.
+- **src/log.rs**: Implements a custom `print!` and `println!` macro for serial output over UART, so you can easily print debug/info messages from your baremetal code.
 - **Makefile**: Build system for cross-compiling, running in QEMU, and Docker support.
 - **Dockerfile**: For building and running the project in a containerized environment.
 - **debug.sh**: Script to help set up remote GDB debugging with QEMU.